Employee Discipline: Montana

 Federal law and guidance on this subject should be reviewed together with this section.

-- Employers may not retaliate by disciplining employees for opposing illegal discrimination, participating in related legal proceedings or filing worker compensation claims.
+- Employers may not retaliate by disciplining employees for opposing illegal discrimination, participating in related legal proceedings, filing worker compensation claims or for providing information regarding securities fraud.
 See Other Retaliation Protections.

 - Employee discipline should avoid any discriminatory motive based on race, sex, or other characteristics protected by Title VII and the Montana Human Rights Act.
 In addition, Montana law prohibits adverse disciplinary action based on pregnancy, or on marital status, both of which go beyond requirements of federal law.
 See Discrimination Law.